Stevenfavour/Linuxfundametal0/README11.md

 ![](./Img11/e.png)

-Attach the policy directly here by selecting "Policy_for_eric" policy.
+Attach the policy directly here by selecting the "Policy_for_eric" policy.

 ![](./Img11/f.png)

-User Eric created succesfully.
+User Eric was created successfully.
 Retrieve the Password.

 ![](./Img11/g.png)